storj/storj/docs/design/storagenode-downtime-tracking.md

   WHERE
     id = ?
   ```
-* On failure:

-  Calculate the number of seconds offline from now and the last contact failure.
+* On failure, it calculates the number of seconds offline from now and the last contact failure.

   ```
   num_seconds_offline =  seconds(from: last_contact_failure, to: now())
   ```